morales-francisco/Python-Projects/README.md

 # Python Projects

-In this section, you will find the different projects in which I have been using Python as a programming language.
+In this section, you will find the different projects in which I have been working with Python.

 To perform the different queries, I have used Microsoft SQL Server.